Category Archives: Front Porch Forum

 VT Farmers: Apply by Oct.
 1 for State COVID-19 Relief Grants

-Posted on Thursday, September 3, 2020 by No comments yet
+Posted on Thursday, September 3, 2020 by Comments are off for this post

 It’s not too late!
 The Dairy Assistance Application and Agriculture and Working Lands Applications are now live.
 The deadline to apply for these funds, part of Vermont’s COVID-19 Agriculture Assistance Program (VCAAP), is Oct.
 1, 2020.
 These grants are intended to stabilize agricultural businesses and organizations based on their lost revenues and expenses related to the COVID-19 public health emergency.
 Learn more here.